-This Order includes technology-based effluent limitations based on BPJ in accordance with 40 CFR section 125.3.
-Effluent limitations for TSS, turbidity, BOD, oil and grease, and settleable solids are based on BPJ and they are equal to the limits that were included in the previous Order (Order No. R4-2002-0101).
-An effluent limitation for sulfide is added based on BPJ.
+This Order includes technology-based effluent limitations based on BPJ in accordance with part 125.3.
+Effluent limitations for BOD, oil and grease, TSS, turbidity, settleable solids, phenols, and sulfides have been carried over from the previous Order No. R4-2004-0053.

-The previous Order required the Discharger to develop and implement a Storm Water Pollution Prevention Plan (SWPPP).
+In addition, the previous Order required the Discharger to develop and implement a Storm Water Pollution Prevention Plan (SWPPP).
 This Order will require the Discharger to update and continue to implement, consistent with the existing Order requirements, a SWPPP.
-The SWPPP will outline site-specific management processes for minimizing storm water runoff contamination and for preventing contaminated storm water runoff from being discharged directly into the receiving water.
-At a minimum, the management practices should ensure that raw materials do not come into contact with storm water that could be discharged to surface water.
-Because storm water discharges do occur at the Facility, this Order will require that the Discharger update and continue to implement their SWPPP (see Attachment G).
+The SWPPP will outline site-specific management processes for minimizing storm water runoff contamination and for preventing contaminated storm water runoff from being discharged directly into the clarifiers.
+At a minimum, the management practices should ensure that raw materials do not come into contact with storm water that could be discharged to surface waters.

-In addition, due to the lack of national ELGs for storm water runoff from ready-mixed concrete manufacturing batch plants and the absence of data to apply BPJ to develop numeric effluent limitations, and pursuant to section 122.44(k), the Regional Water Board will require the Discharger to update the Best Management Practices Plan (BMPP).
-A BMPP shall be consistent with the requirements of 40 CFR Part 125, Subpart K, and the general guidance contained in the NPDES Best Management Guidance Document, USEPA Report No. 600/9-79-045, December 1979 (revised June 1981).
-The purpose of the BMPP will be to establish site-specific procedures that will ensure proper operation and maintenance of equipment and storage areas, and to ensure that unauthorized non-storm water discharges (i.e., spills) do not occur at the Facility.
+Due to the lack of national ELGs for storm water runoff from sulphur palletizing facilities and the absence of data to apply BPJ to develop numeric effluent limitations, and pursuant to part 122.44(k), the Regional Water Board will require the Discharger to update the Best Management Practices Plan (BMPP).
+A BMPP shall be consistent with the requirements of 40 CFR 125, Subpart K, and the general guidance contained in the NPDES Best Management Guidance Document, USEPA Report No. 600/9-79-045, December 1979 (revised June 1981).
+The purpose of the BMPP will be to establish site-specific procedures that will ensure proper operation and maintenance of equipment and storage areas, to ensure that unauthorized non-storm water discharges (i.e. spills) do not occur at the Facility.